Maryse Choisy: Biography

 Born in Saint-Jean-de-Luz on 1 February 1903, she was brought up by her rich aunts in a historical castle in the Basque country.
 After the end of the First World War, she went to study at Girton College, part of the University of Cambridge.

 In 1927, she sought psychoanalytical treatment from Sigmund Freud and upon recounting an anxiety dream to him Freud apparently concluded, correctly, that she had been an illegitimate child.

+Visit to Mount Athos

+In 1929, Maryse Choisy undertook a secret journey to Mount Athos, disguising herself as a sailor in order to study monastic life and observe the daily routines of the monks.
+Her entry violated the avaton, the centuries-old ban on the presence of women on the peninsula, and sparked controversy at the time.
+She later recounted her experience in her book Un mois chez les hommes (“A Month with Men”), published in 1930.

 Choisy was a critic of André Breton's Surrealist Manifesto saying that it was based on a misunderstanding of Freud's concept of the unconscious mind and as a response to the Surrealist Movement, she published her "Manifeste Surridealiste" in Les Nouvelles littéraires on 22 October 1927.
 It can also be found in her novel Mon Coeur dans une formule: C6 H8 (Az O3)6.

 Between 1935 and 1937, Maryse Choisy founded and directed three journals of occultism: Votre Bonheur (Your Happiness), Votre Destin(Your Destiny) and Consolation.